Deploying Zebra Services Agent

 • Enable/Disable of data collection

 : Data collection is turned off by default.
-When enabled, it gathers information such as battery status, device details, installed applications, and usage analytics, which can be uploaded to the server specified in the
+When enabled, it gathers information on default enabled data collections, which can be uploaded to the server specified in the

 Data upload URL